Change

 In order to achieve its vision for the growth, development-focus, and conventional businesses in the Group Management Policies 2023, the IHI Group concentrates research budgets and human resources on the fields of these businesses to conduct technology development.

-In fiscal 2024, the Group strengthened the structure of the Corporate Research & Development Division in order to accelerate the transition process from technology development into commercialization.
-Up until recently, technology development to explore new technological and business areas had been collectively carried out by the Technology Platform Center, but the development functions toward new product launches were extracted and transferred to a newly-established Integrated Development Center.
+In fiscal 2024, the Group strengthened the structure of the Corporate Research and Development Division in order to accelerate the transition process from technology development into commercialization.
+Before the structural change, technology development to explore new technological and business fields had been collectively carried out by the Technology Platform Center, but the development functions toward new product launches were extracted and transferred to the newly-established Integrated Development Center.
 This organizational division will further promote fundamental technology development and provision of higher added value to products and services in collaboration with business divisions and affiliated companies, allowing technology development to move into commercialization quickly.

 Growth Businesses